thoughtbot/superglue/README.md

 Business logic is complex and diverse across industry verticals, but the presentational aspects remain largely unchanged, there will always be a user header, a footer, a menu, a body with a list of items, etc. Breezy shapes its store with this observation in mind so that **a developer can look at a running application, easily guess the shape of the store, and make close-to-correct assumptions on how to update the store without looking at any code.**

 Breezy's store shape is a unidirectional tree and falls on the extreme end of denormalization, every page is given a node in the redux tree.
 There is duplication of state across children for example, a shared `User` header.
 To update something like a shared header, you need to iterate over each page, find the header, and make updates.

-This might seem tedious and prone to error, but Breezy give you tools that make it [easy](breezy-template.md#partial-fragments) to update and manage cross-cutting aspects like a shared header.

 ### How does it look like